lakshman8664/BrewinInterpreter/README.md

 # CS 131 Fall 2023: Project Starter

 Welcome to the Brewin Interpreter series, a quarter-long project in CS131 with one goal: making an interpreter.
-This repository contains the source code for a series of interpreters.
-These interpreters incrementally support features of the Brewin programming language, a fictional language inspired by C++, Python, and EMACS Lisp.
+This repository contains the source code for different iterations of this interpreter.
+Each version incrementally supports features of the Brewin programming language, a fictional language inspired by C++, Python, and EMACS Lisp.

 ## Projects Overview